MN-01

 Plain Language

-Operators must implement reasonable measures to prevent four categories of harmful output directed at minor account holders: (1) visual material depicting sexually explicit conduct; (2) statements suggesting the minor engage in sexual conduct; (3) statements that sexually objectify the minor; and (4) statements that would lead a reasonable person to believe they are interacting with a human — including claims of sentience, simulated emotional dependence, romantic or sexual innuendo, and adult-minor romantic role-playing.
-The standard is 'reasonable measures,' not absolute prevention, giving operators some latitude in implementation.
-The sexually explicit conduct definition is incorporated by reference from Georgia's existing criminal code at O.C.G.A. § 16-12-100.
+Operators must implement reasonable measures to prevent their conversational AI service from generating four categories of harmful content when interacting with minor account holders: (1) visual material depicting sexually explicit conduct; (2) statements suggesting the minor engage in sexual conduct; (3) statements sexually objectifying the minor; and (4) statements that would mislead a reasonable person into believing they are talking to a human — including claims of sentience, emotional dependence, romantic or sexual innuendo, and adult-minor romantic role-playing.
+The standard is 'reasonable measures,' not absolute prevention, but the obligation covers both sexually explicit output and anthropomorphic deception.

 For minor account holders, the operator shall institute reasonable measures to prevent the conversational AI service from: (1) Producing visual material of sexually explicit conduct; (2) Generating statements that suggest the account holder engage in sexual conduct; (3) Generating statements that sexually objectify the account holder; or (4) Generating statements that would lead a reasonable person to believe that the person is interacting with a natural person, including but not limited to: (A) Explicit claims that the conversational AI service is sentient or a natural person; (B) Statements that simulate emotional dependence; (C) Statements that simulate romantic or sexual innuendos; or (D) Role-playing of adult-minor romantic relationships.